ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 This specification defines a profile for delegating client authentication and authorization in a constrained environment for establishing a Datagram Transport Layer Security (DTLS) channel between resource-constrained nodes.
-The protocol relies on DTLS to transfer authorization information and session keys between entities in a constrained network.
-A resource-constrained node can use this protocol to delegate authentication of communication peers and management of authorization information to a trusted host with less severe limitations regarding processing power and memory.
+The protocol relies on DTLS for communication security between entities in a constrained network.
+A resource-constrained node can use this protocol to delegate management of authorization information to a trusted host with less severe limitations regarding processing power and memory.